swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/expectations.md

 * Communicate Carpentries community values to instructors, host sites, and others constituents.
 * Communicate successes and challenges with Carpentries Workshop and Logistics Manager and other Regional Coordinators.
 * Promote The Carpentries culture of an inclusive and supportive learning environment informed by best practices in pedagogical research.
 Follow The Carpentries Code of Conduct and report any violations.
-* Elevate questions and issues to Carpentries staff as needed.
+* Elevate questions and issues to Carpentries Core Team as needed.